Déclaration de transparence relative à l'esclavage moderne

 EFFICACITÉ

 VS&Co's Supplier Code of Conduct, Ethics Hotline, training, and compliance standards minimize risk of modern slavery in our supply chain.
 Our Master Sourcing Agreement, the IPS Compliance Guidebook and our due diligence, monitoring, remediation and training programs ensure our suppliers are aware of our policies and have the tools to minimize the risk of modern slavery.
 We ask our suppliers to continuously make improvements in their compliance performance and educate their production facilities, sub-suppliers and subcontractors.
-VS&Co is supporting this endeavor by directly on-boarding, training, and auditing Tier 2 nominated sub-suppliers for lingerie, apparel, and beauty factories as well as tier 3 cotton spinning mills.
+VS&Co is supporting this endeavor by continuing to train Tier 1 manufacturing facilities and directly on-boarding, training, and auditing Tier 2 nominated sub-suppliers for lingerie, apparel, and beauty factories as well as Tier 3 cotton spinning mills.

 ENGAGEMENTS POUR L'AMÉLIORATION

-• Increase Oritain testing at the fabric level to ensure cotton fiber origin is from an approved country in the Cotton Policy.
+- Increase Oritain testing at the fabric level to ensure cotton fiber origin is from an approved country in the Cotton Policy.
+Since 2022, we have conducted Oritain testing and the cotton tested has never indicated sourcing from prohibited regions according to US law.

-• Confirm workers in the supply chain are paid digitized wages.
+- Confirm workers in the supply chain are paid digitized wages in our lingerie, apparel and beauty manufacturing facilities.

-• VS&Co continues to work directly with cotton farmers through our identity-preserved cotton program to ensure the traceability of cotton in our supply chain and align ourselves with cotton farmers who share this commitment.
+- Continue to work directly with cotton farmers through our identity-preserved cotton program to ensure the traceability of cotton in our supply chain and align ourselves with cotton farmers who share this commitment.
 Our farm partners use mechanical cotton harvesters.
-Click here to see an introduction to our Cotton Journey
+Click here to see an introduction to our Cotton Journey.

-• Associates responsible for supply chain management will take our updated and enhanced training that will cover human rights and modern slavery awareness to further educate them on how to identify modern slavery, how to mitigate risks, and how to immediately report any potential concerns of modern slavery in our supply chain in addition to understanding more about human rights.
-The enhanced training will be rolled out in Q4 2025.
+- Deliver our enhanced Human Rights training and Cotton Policy training to eligible associates responsible for supply chain management to further educate them on how to identify modern slavery, how to mitigate risks, and how to immediately report any potential concerns of modern slavery in our supply chain as needed.

-• Through our Worker Voice program, VS&Co will be sponsoring an independent grievance mechanism in the factories of key suppliers for two of our top sourcing countries in partnership with LRQA.
+- Through our Worker Voice program, VS&Co will continue to sponsor an independent grievance mechanism in partnership with LRQA and will roll out to our core factories in a second key sourcing country.
 Factory workers will be trained in how to use the tool and to ensure they are comfortable using this independent, anonymous mechanism to raise concerns and any noncompliance with VS&Co's Code of Conduct.
+We will continue to advocate for social dialogue through the Better Work partnership.

 RENSEIGNEMENTS SUPPLÉMENTAIRES